Het-node2vec: second order random walk sampling for heterogeneous multigraphs embedding: Introduction

-In this context, from an algorithmic point of view, two main lines of research have recently emerged, both inspired by homogeneous network representation learning~\citep{Dong20}: the first one leverages results obtained by methods based on the "distributional hypothesis"\footnote{The distributional hypothesis was originally proposed in linguistics \citep{fries1954meaning,harris1954distributional}.
-It assumes that \virgolette{linguistic items with similar distributions have similar meanings}, from which it follows that words (elements) used and occuring in the same contexts tend to purport similar meanings~\citep{harris1954distributional}.}, firstly exploited to capture the semantic similarity of words~\citep{Mikolov13}, and then extended to capture the similarity between graph nodes~\citep{Grover16}; the second one exploits neural networks specifically designed to process graphs, using e.g. convolutional filters~\citep{Kipf17}, and more generally direct supervised feature learning through graph convolutional networks~\citep{Hamilton17}.
+In this context, from an algorithmic point of view, three main lines of research have recently emerged, both inspired by homogeneous network representation learning~\citep{Dong20}: the first one leverages results obtained by homogeneous \textit{Random-Walk (RW) based approaches}; they are based on the \virgolette{distributional hypothesis}\footnote{The distributional hypothesis was originally proposed in linguistics \citep{fries1954meaning,harris1954distributional}.
+It assumes that \virgolette{linguistic items with similar distributions have similar meanings}, from which it follows that words (elements) used and occurring in the same contexts tend to purport similar meanings~\citep{harris1954distributional}.}, firstly exploited to capture the semantic similarity of words~\citep{Mikolov13}, and then extended to capture the similarity between graph nodes~\citep{Grover16}; the second one exploits neural networks specifically designed to process graphs, using e.g., convolutional filters~\citep{Kipf17}, and more generally direct supervised feature learning through \textit{Graph Neural Networks (GNNs)}~\citep{Hamilton17}.
+The third research line \cite{bordes2011learning,Yang2014EmbeddingEA,wang2014knowledge,trouillon2016complex} views heterogeneous graphs as knowledge bases expressing relationships (edges) between sources and destination nodes, and then learns the latent space where all such relationships are ``optimally'' represented.

+\textit{RW-based methods} share the assumption that nodes having the same structural context or being topologically close in the network (homophily) are also close in the embedding space.
+Some of these methods separately process each homogeneous network included in the original heterogeneous graph.